jzw2/rust-capr/docs/main.typ

 - $c dot S$ where $c in Sigma$ and $S$ is a string
 The set $Sigma$ is usually called the _alphabet_ and the members _characters_.
 By convention, strings are usually put in double quotes and the $dot$ operator ommited.
 Examples: todo

 A formal _language_ can be defined a (potentiall infiite) set of strings.
+Can be used to define natural language such as English, spansih, but can also be used to define more artifical lanuages, such as all prime numbers represented in decimal.

 A deterministic finite state machine can be defined as  $(Q, s, Sigma, F, delta)$, where